In this post, we will write infrastructure as code, using Cloud Formation, to set up a web server on an EC2 instance on AWS.

 In this CloudFormation template, we used the UserData key and passed to it the intrinsic function

 Fn::Base64, which returns the Base64 representation of the input string.

 The input we’ve given is a

-Fn::Sub intrinsic function that substitutes variables in an input string with values that you specify.
+Fn::Sub an intrinsic function that substitutes variables in an input string with values that you specify.
 The Sub function returns the original string, substituting the values for all of the variables.
-In this case there are no variables to substitute (we’re using this function to pass the bash script as a string to the Base64 function)
+In this case, there are no variables to substitute (we’re using this function to pass the bash script as a string to the Base64 function)

 Now in AWS CloudFormation, update the stack.
 After completion navigate to EC2 and copy the Public IPv4 DNS from the Details tab and load it in the browser (A website with hello world would be displayed).
 Stop then start the EC2 instance, and load the new Public IPv4 DNS.
 The “Hello world” site will always show.

 I hope this is helpful.